McClain-Thiel/PlasmidRL/README.md

 PlasmidRL — Experiments and Runners

-This repository collects several training/optimization entrypoints for plasmid-related RL experiments.
-All jobs run via Docker Compose and log to separate Weights & Biases (W&B) projects with clear tags and notes.
+This repository collects several entrypoints for plasmid-related RL experiments.
+There are two ways to interact with the code 1.) run via Docker Compose (preffered) and  2.) uv cli.

+## Docker Compose Entrypoints
+When using docker entry points all config is done in config files (config.py or ~/config/*.yaml)

+Long running processes are kicked off with `docker compose up {service_name}`

+### Services

+ * dev
+  * simple interactive bash shell just for debugging

+ * grpo-trl
+  * runs src/runners/grpo.
+GRPO implemented using huggingface TRL library

+ * es
+  * evoutionary strategy from that one paper. runs src/runners/es.py

+ * verl-ppo
+  * uses the VERL docker container to run PPO.
+No code just the config file in config/verl_ppo.yaml
+  * docker compose env var args include [WANDB_ENTITY, WANDB_PROJECT, WANDB_TAGS, WANDB_NOTES, HF_TOKEN, WANDB_API_KEY]

+ * verl-grpo
+   * uses the VERL docker container to run GRPO.
+No code just the config file in config/verl_ppo.yaml
+  * docker compose env var args include [WANDB_ENTITY, WANDB_PROJECT, WANDB_TAGS, WANDB_NOTES, HF_TOKEN, WANDB_API_KEY]

+ * infer
+  * takes a model defined in config.py (sample_model) and prompts it for samples then uploads to s3.

 Prerequisites
 - NVIDIA GPU host with Docker + Compose